migpovrap/TentsAndTrees/README.md

 # Puzzle Solver
-This project is a Prolog-based puzzle solver for a specific type of puzzle involving tents, trees, and grass.
+This project is a Prolog-based puzzle solver for the Tents and Trees arcade game.
 The puzzle is represented by a grid (matrix) where each cell can contain a tent (t), a tree (a), grass (r), or be empty (_).
 The goal is to place tents in the grid according to specific rules.

 ## Puzzle Representation
 A puzzle is represented by a triple containing: